prooph/event-store/README.md

         public function __construct($name)
         {
             //Construct is only called once.
-            //When the EventStore reconstructs an AggregateRoot it does not call the constructor again
+            //When the EventStore reconstructs an AggregateRoot
+            //it does not call the constructor again
             $id = Uuid::uuid4()->toString();

             //Validation must always be done before creating any events.
-Events should only contain valid information
+            //Events should only contain valid information
             \Assert\that($name)->notEmpty()->string();

             //We do not set id and name directly but apply a new UserCreated event